 Eminem, also known as Marshall Mathers, is one of the most commercially successful rappers of all time, with more than 100 million albums sold worldwide.

-He is one of the richest rappers in the world, with an estimated net worth of $210 million.
+He is one of the richest rappers in the world, with an estimated net worth of $210 million as of 2020.
 What sets Eminem apart from most of the other richest rappers is that almost all of his net worth is directly tied to his music.
 He’s the best selling rapper of all time, with sales of the Marshall Mathers LP exceeding 35 million copies.

 Marshall Mathers was born on October 17, 1972 in St. Joseph Missouri.
 His father soon abandoned the family, moving to California.
 Eminem says that he often wrote letters to his father, although he never received a response.